stockmind/gpd-pocket-ubuntu-respin/README.md

 ```
 #### GPDFAND

-Latest GPD Fan control script is integrated into iso.
+Latest GPD Fan control script is integrated into ISO.
 You should update your installation using these commands:
 ```
 git clone https://github.com/stockmind/gpd-pocket-ubuntu-respin.git